jsr6720/jsr6720.github.io/_posts/2017-06-02-the-big-short.md

 ## My Review 5/5

-Disclosure: I enjoy the finance sector but even so learning about mezzanine tranches and CDO and synthetic CDOs was fascinating.<br/><br/>This is a great narrative of the complete abandonment of morals by the finance industry.
-I like the story telling aspect as it followed a group of money managers through the collapse.<br/><br/>Tying the modern day collapse back to the Equity IPO of Solomon brothers was especially interesting.
+Disclosure: I enjoy the finance sector but even so learning about mezzanine tranches and CDO and synthetic CDOs was fascinating.

+This is a great narrative of the complete abandonment of morals by the finance industry.
+I like the story telling aspect as it followed a group of money managers through the collapse.

+Tying the modern day collapse back to the Equity IPO of Solomon brothers was especially interesting.
 Before that moment all money managed funds were private partnerships and partners were liable.
-By transferring the risk to stock holders in the 80s firms had no issue leveraging another's money.<br/><br/>This is my first book by Michael Lewis and based on the strength of this book I've added his other to my "to read" list.
+By transferring the risk to stock holders in the 80s firms had no issue leveraging another's money.

+This is my first book by Michael Lewis and based on the strength of this book I've added his other to my "to read" list.

 ### Date Read
 2017/06/02